emma-k-alexandra/BTree/README.md

 ## License

-WMATA.swift is released under the MIT license.
+BTree is released under the MIT license.
 [See LICENSE](https://github.com/emma-foster/BTree/blob/master/LICENSE) for details.